-What you must pay when you Services that are covered for you get these services • Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication • Be conducted in a hospital outpatient setting or a physician's office • Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD • Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
-Transportation There is no coinsurance, copayment, or deductible.
-Non-emergency ground transportation in order to obtain medically necessary care and services under the plan's benefits.
-Prior authorization may be required. • Plan-approved locations limited to: Any amount you pay for rides Doctor office visits beyond the trip or location Lab appointments limitation does not count toward • Chemo/radiation/dialysis appointments the maximum out-of-pocket Outpatient hospital visits amount. • Outpatient preventive services appointments • Trips are limited to 24 one-way trips per year - a round-trip counts as 2 one-way trips • Trips are limited to 50 miles, one-way • Call at least 72 hours in advance to schedule routine trips.
+What you must pay when you Services that are covered for you get these services Any amount you pay for rides Doctor office visits beyond the trip or location Lab appointments limitation does not count toward • Chemo/radiation/dialysis appointments the maximum out-of-pocket Outpatient hospital visits amount.
+Outpatient preventive services appointments • Trips are limited to 18 one-way trips per year - a round-trip counts as 2 one-way trips • Trips are limited to 50 miles, one-way • Call at least 72 hours in advance to schedule routine trips.
 Call anytime for urgent trips • One companion is allowed per trip (companion must be at least 18 years old) For more information about plan-approved locations, please call Customer Care.

-Urgent care visits:

-To request a ride, call 1-877-565-1612.
+To request a ride, call 1-877-565-1637.
+Urgently needed services Urgent care visits: Urgently needed services are provided to treat a You pay a \$60 copayment per